caiomadeira/Cryptosome-iOS/README.md

-# Cryptosome-iOS
+# Cryptosome
 A program that encrypts files and keeps them safe.
-For iOS